laurirasanen/ql-ida/README.md

 Tested with IDA Freeware 7

-Binaries from June 2016, these are (hopefully) unlikely to change.
+Binaries from 2016 (v1069), these are (hopefully) unlikely to change.

 https://steamdb.info/depot/349091/